Skip to content

 Marketplace Software Catalogs

-This guide covers the software catalog system in Waldur's marketplace, using the European Environment for Scientific Software Installations (EESSI) as a primary example.
+This guide covers the software catalog system in Waldur's marketplace, including support for EESSI (European Environment for Scientific Software Installations), Spack, and other software catalogs.

 Overview

-The software catalog system allows marketplace offerings to expose large collections of scientific and HPC software packages from external catalogs like EESSI.
+The software catalog system allows marketplace offerings to expose large collections of scientific and HPC software packages from external catalogs.
 Instead of manually tracking individual software installations, offerings can reference comprehensive software catalogs with thousands of packages.
+Waldur supports multiple catalog sources including:

 Architecture